 - Liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies

 - Liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned

 - Monitoring the impact of interventions provided for pupils with SEND

 - To lead the development of high-quality SEND provision as an integral part of the school improvement plan

 All teaching and non‐teaching staff:

 - All staff is aware of the school’s SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs.

 - Class teachers are fully involved in providing high-quality teaching, differentiated for individual pupils.
 This includes reviewing and, where necessary, improving, their understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered.

 - Class teachers are responsible for setting suitable learning challenges and facilitating effective special educational provision in response to pupils’ diverse needs in order to remove potential barriers to learning.
-This process should include working with the Director of Pastoral Care/ Head of Upper School / Head of Learning Success to carry out a clear analysis of the pupil’s needs, drawing on the teacher’s assessment and experience of the pupil as well as previous progress and attainment.
+This process should include working with the Assistant Head (pastoral care & safeguarding) to carry out a clear analysis of the pupil’s needs, drawing on the teacher’s assessment and experience of the pupil as well as previous progress and attainment.

-- Teaching assistants will liaise with the class teacher and the Director of Pastoral Care/ Head of Upper School / Head of Learning Success on planning, on pupil response and on progress in order to contribute effectively to the graduated response, (assess, plan, do, review).
+- Teaching assistants will liaise with the class teacher and the Assistant Head (pastoral care & safeguarding) on planning, on pupil response and on progress in order to contribute effectively to the graduated response, (assess, plan, do, review).